adriancalavie/AI-puzzle/README.md

 ## Description
 ---
-This algorithm uses states(```GameState```) to verify if the current current puzzle is in final form or not.
-It firstly checks if the game is resolvable or not based on the information on this [site](http://kevingong.com/Math/SixteenPuzzle.html).
+This algorithm uses states(```GameState```) to verify if the current puzzle is in final form or not.
+It firstly checks if the game is solvable or not based on the information on this [site](http://kevingong.com/Math/SixteenPuzzle.html).

 If it is solveable, it searches for the best move set(the one with the lowest number of moves that reaches a *final state*) using _*A**_.